 "[Job title] with [N] years in [specialty].
 [Wins sentence with 2 numbers].
 Targeting [exact target job title] roles where [tool 1, tool 2, tool 3, cert] map to your stack."

-IT support specialist with 2 years resolving Tier 1 and Tier 2 tickets in a 1,400 user Windows and macOS environment.
+Help desk technician with 2 years resolving Tier 1 and Tier 2 tickets in a 1,400 user Windows and macOS environment.
 Closed an average of 31 tickets per day at a 94% first contact resolution rate, with a 2.6 hour median time to resolve.
-Targeting IT Support Analyst roles where Active Directory, Intune, Jamf, and ServiceNow are core to the stack.
+Targeting Help Desk Analyst roles where Active Directory, Intune, Jamf, and ServiceNow are core to the stack.

 System administrator with 4 years managing hybrid Windows Server and Linux environments for 600 user organizations.
 Automated 47 routine tasks via PowerShell and Ansible, reducing weekly admin hours from 31 to 9, and led a Windows Server 2019 to 2022 migration completed 18 days ahead of schedule.
 Targeting Senior SysAdmin roles using VMware vSphere, Group Policy, Ansible, and Microsoft 365.